Euterpe precatoria

 Euterpe precatoria is a tall, slender-stemmed, pinnate-leaved palm native to Central and South America and Trinidad and Tobago.
 E. precatoria is used commercially to produce fruits, although Euterpe oleracea is more commonly cultivated due to its larger fruits.

 Biological description

 Stems are usually solitary (occasionally clustered), 3–20 metres tall and 4–23 centimetres in diameter.
-It is also estimated to be the most common tree in the Amazonian region, though it accounts for just over 1% of all trees there (5 billion out of 390 billion).
+It is also estimated to be the most common tree in the Amazonian region, though it accounts for just over 1% of all adult trees there (5 billion out of 390 billion).
+This census covered only the Amazon basin.
+There would be many additional individuals in the Orinoco Basin and in Central America.

 Uses

 E. precatoria is a non-timber forest product that produces acai berries.
 As well as the edible fruits, this palm is a source of prized (though not very nutritious) hearts of palm.
 Since it is a single-stemmed palm, harvesting palm hearts kills the tree, and has led to a reduction in numbers.
 During the 1990s, the palm was heavily harvested for palmito in Peru and Bolivia, but production dropped in the early 2000s due to overharvesting.
 Today, prices in Peru are currently high since it is now uncommon in the wild.